The Story of our Church

 Among those who transferred were Mr. James Wishart and Archibald Bowman -

 The first Pastor, Rev. Wilson, spent thirteen fruitful years at Pathhead.
 He left to take up the ministry of Knightsbridge Baptist Church, Adelaide, Australia.
 Sadly, he took ill and died three weeks after his arrival in Australia.
+[DG … His family in Australia contacted us and we sent out to them the Bible he read from during his ministry in Pathhead]

 The Rev. T. Esplin came to the church in January 1913 and ministered for three years before passing on the task to the Rev. W. Ruthven from Gourock.
 His ministry ended after five years with his sudden death in May 1921.